 With the muzzle pointed in a safe direction, remove the magazine, retract the slide, and check the chamber to be sure the pistol is completely unloaded!
-Keep the muzzle pointed in a safe direction.
-Move the slide rearward slightly then carefully pry loose and remove the takedown pin from the left side of the pistol frame until it is withdrawn completely out of the frame.
+Keep the muzzle pointed in a safe direction, and press upward on the slide stop.
+Insert a finger into the action and press the ejector assembly fully forward.
+Next, pull the slide stop pin out the left side of the pistol frame until it is withdrawn completely out of the frame.
 Now remove the slide and barrel assembly by sliding it forward off the front of the frame.
+(See Disassembly instructions, pp. 22 - 24.)